Safety Certification – Your Questions Answered

 Have questions for us?
-Have a look at Vital Safety Training Ltd.’s frequently asked questions regarding the courses we offer at our Drayton Valley facility.
-Call or email us today to register or learn more!
+Have a look at the frequently asked questions regarding the safety training and certificates we offer at our Drayton Valley facility.

 What is the difference between Emergency First Aid and Standard First Aid?

 Emergency First Aid is a one day course where students learn CPR for adults and basic first aid until medical help arrives.
 This course provides training for treating shock and unconsciousness, severe bleeding, head and spinal injuries and major medical conditions.
 It also includes AED training and certification.

 Standard First Aid is a two day course that covers all the skills that our Emergency First Aid course covers, along with first aid for fractures of upper and lower limbs, and CPR for children and infants.

 Check the Occupation Health and Safety regulations to find out what course you require for your employment.

 How long is an Energy Safety Canada H2S Alive course?

 Energy Safety Canada (formerly Enform) states their protocols require a minimum of six hours of instruction time.
 That does not include lunch hour and breaks.

 WHMIS training expires every three years.
 The petroleum industry requires WHMIS training to be completed every 3 years and must be upgraded if you are working with new or different products.